 Don't try to do it all on your own

-While many may think doing something they love requires that they start their own business, Joe Weinlick, vice president of marketing of career network for Beyond.com, said this doesn't have to be the case.
+While many may think doing something they love requires that they start their own business, Joe Weinlick, senior vice president of marketing at career network Beyond.com, said this doesn't have to be the case.

 Yeosh Bendayan, owner of Push Button Productions, said people pursuing a passion must ready themselves for the early struggles that will inevitably occur.